asseukihuh/AI-WebApp/README.md

-# Turn on your local ai-webapp ! 🤖
+# Turn on your local ai-webapp using Ollama API ! 🤖

 #### ⚠️ This is currently for experimental purpose, it can do inappropriate things at times ⚠️